simoncblyth/opticks/notes/issues/leap_to_new_workflow_insitu_comparison.rst

     epsilon:opticks blyth$ git commit -m "first step in checking qsim::SmearNormal_SigmaAlpha qsim::SmearNormal_Polish is to get a MOCK_CUDA version to work, that needs a CPU side implementation of erfcinvf, found one on stackoverflow njuffa_erfcinvf.h that gets very close to the CUDA erfcinvf "

-WIP : Comparing normal smearing impls
+DONE : Comparing normal smearing impls
 -----------------------------------------

 +---+---------------------------------------------------+--------------------------------------------+